bormaxi8080/osint-timeline/DRAFT.md

 usbkill is an anti-forensic kill-switch that waits for a change on your USB ports and then immediately shuts down your computer.: https://github.com/hephaest0s/usbkill

+Evine is a simple, fast, and interactive web crawler and web scraper written in Golang.
+Evine is useful for a wide range of purposes such as metadata and data extraction, data mining, reconnaissance and testing: https://github.com/saeeddhqan/evine

 CondensedMovies - Story-Based Retrieval with Contextual Embeddings.
 Largest freely available movie video dataset: https://github.com/m-bain/CondensedMovies

 pyannote-audio - Neural building blocks for speaker diarization: speech activity detection, speaker change detection, overlapped speech detection, speaker embedding: https://github.com/m-bain/pyannote-audio